 As I have mentioned before, one of the greatness, and hazard, of pen and ink is its unforgiveness - the ink, once down, is THERE, and thus requires forethought in doing one's rendering...

-is possible to overcome this, with judicious use of white ink [at least on Stonehenge paper] and thus be able to continue with whatever rendering was in progress at the time... here is an example of the process, using FW acrylic artists ink...
+however, if there is a mistake, a 'bloop' as it were, from the nib, despite taking care, it is possible to overcome this, with judicious use of white ink [at least on Stonehenge paper] and thus be able to continue with whatever rendering was in progress at the time... here is an example of the process, using FW acrylic artists ink...

 it may require several rounds to cover the mistakes, but is can be so done to allow further continuing of the desired rendering...